MicrosoftDocs/win32-pr.pt-br/desktop-src/direct3d11/d3d11-graphics-programming-guide-effects-set-state.md

-<span data-ttu-id="f97fc-116">Em terceiro lugar, use os métodos Update para definir o valor das variáveis no aplicativo nas variáveis de efeito.</span><span class="sxs-lookup"><span data-stu-id="f97fc-116">Third, use the update methods to set the value of the variables in the application in the effect variables.</span></span>
+<span data-ttu-id="ac885-117">Em terceiro lugar, use os métodos de atualização para definir o valor das variáveis no aplicativo nas variáveis de efeito.</span><span class="sxs-lookup"><span data-stu-id="ac885-117">Third, use the update methods to set the value of the variables in the application in the effect variables.</span></span>

 ```